nikomatsakis/babysteps/babysteps/_posts/2018-10-31-mir-based-borrowck-is-almost-here.md

 <a name="what-next"></a>

-Finally, those of you who read the previous posts may remember that the performance of the NLL checker was a big stumbling block.
-I'm happy to report that the performance issues were largely addressed: there remains some slight overhead to using NLL, but it is largely not noticeable in practice, and I expect we'll continue to improve it over time.
+Finally, those of you who read the previous posts may remember that compilation times when using the NLL checker was a big stumbling block.
+I'm happy to report that the performance issues were largely
+addressed: there remains some slight overhead to using NLL, but it is largely not noticeable in practice, and I expect we'll continue to improve it over time.

 ### What next?